Overview

 Now it’s time to add the logic that lets users of your React scheduling application switch the calendar views.

-The first step will be to create a view state variable that stores the id of the current view ("Day", "Week", or "Month").
-The default value is set to "Week".
-This option displays the weekly calendar view on startup.
+The first step is to create a view state variable that stores the current view ("Day", "Week", or "Month").
+The default value is "Week", so the weekly calendar is displayed on startup.

 const [view, setView] = useState("Week");

-Now we can add the corresponding buttons to the JSX that will change the value of the view state variable on click.
+Now we can add the corresponding buttons to the JSX that change the value of view on click.

 </div>